depeperwinkel

 Features:

-- 100% dried fruits of Juniperus communis
+- 100% dried fruits of the Juniperus communis

-- controlled wild picking - fairwild label
+- controlled wild harvesting - fairwild label

-- origin: Poland
+- origin: poland

 Assortment